JonahKember/MA-Thesis/Modelling_Dynamic_Networks.md

 ![GaussianCurves](https://user-images.githubusercontent.com/81769550/115119744-f9743800-9f77-11eb-990d-80ad59fcb907.PNG)

-Here, the ability to paramterize the maximum value of a gaussian curve is visualized.
+One of the parameters of this model is the maximum value of this curve.
+Three values are shown in the above example (2,3 and 4), with a constant value of .02 added on for realism.

 When we hold the other parameters of the model constant (i.e., as a straight line), then we can observe the role of this parameter on the system.
 Here's a video of a dynamic network generated through this model, where the probability of a within-module connection existing changes over time, while the other two parameters (outside-module connections and module-switching) remain constant:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JRf4cEFVmuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Code:
-The model can be used with the function modelDynamicNetwork:
+The model can be used with the function *modelDynamicNetwork*:

       function Network = modelDynamicNetwork(T,C,ProbIntra,ProbInter,ProbSwitch,Weight)

       if length(ProbInter) == 1
       ProbInter = ones(1,T)*ProbInter;else;end